A Field Guide to the

 Habitat

 Between shrubs, eaves, fences, garden gaps.
-Nocturnal activity, diurnal retreat.
+Active at night, hidden by day.

 Body

-Abdomen larger than cephalothorax, often with dorsal markings (folium).
+Abdomen larger than front body, often with top-side markings (leaf-shaped pattern).
 Eight legs held in X or spread on web.

 Top California Species